 If you hide your smile when taking pictures our cosmetic dentist can help give you an opportunity to smile again.
 But there is more to these procedures than just making your teeth and smile look great.
 You can enjoy numerous benefits that go beyond aesthetics, including:

-- Correct tooth damage.
+Correct tooth damage.
 If a tooth is broken, chipped or cracked, cosmetic dentistry can restore the tooth's structure and original shape.
-In addition, even miscolored or stained teeth can be whitened with cosmetic dentistry.
+In addition, even discolored or stained teeth can be whitened with cosmetic dentistry.

 Dental cosmetics help you restore your beautiful, natural smile.
 You'll have the confidence to smile after a procedure and that is worth going to the dentist on its own.
 Most patients state that after they have a procedure done: